SiebenCorgie/spv-patcher/docs/projectdoc.typ

 A second observation is, that _per-invocation non-uniform indexing_ has a finite count of sources.
 One is non-uniform control flow, the other is non-uniform input variables.
 The latter is found by tracing the index calculation for known non-uniform input variables like `invocation-index` or `vertex-index` etc.

-Finding non-uniform control-flow is not as easy though.
+Finding non-uniform control-flow is not as easy.
 The ACO compiler actually does most of its work in that are.
 Therefore, we reverse the problem and decorate _every_ descriptor_indexing as _NonUniform_ by default, and just remove the decoration, if we are absolutely sure that it isn't needed.

 === Implementation